geovanegrossi/MyPython/README.md

 pyhton example.py
 ```
 # multiplot.py
 Multiple graphs on the same canvas.
-Points extracted from a two column text file.
+The points are extracted from a two column text file.